uwescience/DSSG2024_Understanding_Homelessness/method1.md

 1. **Function Creation**: Fellows created functions to target specific columns and tasks in the data.
 2. **Function Integration**: All created functions were consolidated into a single script.
 3. **Data Cleaning**: The script produced cleaned dataframes, including:
-   - A clean RDS dataset
+   - A clean UW_RDS dataset
-   - A clean PSD dataset
+   - A clean UW_PSD dataset
-   - A clean combined dataframe for integrated analysis.
+   - A clean combined dataframe called UWRDS-PSD for integrated analysis.

 ### What steps did you follow?
 - Created and tested individual functions for data cleaning and imputation.
 - Standardized columns across datasets for harmonization.
 - Combined the functions into a unified script.